 Slide 2

-A significant place in it was occupied by calendar ritual poetry: conspiracies, spells, songs, which were an integral part of the agrarian cult.
-Ritual folklore also included pre-wedding songs, funeral laments, songs at feasts and funerals.
-Mythological legends were also widespread, reflecting the pagan ideas of the ancient Slavs.
-For many years, the church, striving to eradicate the remnants of paganism, waged a stubborn struggle against "pagan" customs, "demonic games" and "blasphemers".
-Nevertheless, these types of folklore survived in folk life up to the 19th-20th centuries, having lost their initial religious meaning over time.
+A significant place in it was occupied by calendar ritual poetry: incantations, spells, songs that were an integral part of the agrarian cult.
+Ritual folklore also included pre-wedding songs, funeral laments, songs at feasts and funeral feasts.
+Mythological tales reflecting the pagan ideas of the ancient Slavs were also widespread.
+For many years, the church, trying to eradicate the remnants of paganism, waged a stubborn struggle against “filthy” customs, “demonic games” and “blasphemous things”.
+Nevertheless, these types of folklore survived in folk life until the 19th-20th centuries, having lost their initial religious meaning over time.

 Slide 3

-There were also such forms of folklore that were not associated with a pagan cult, such as proverbs, sayings, riddles, fairy tales, and labor songs.
-Authors of literary works have widely used them in their work.
+There were also forms of folklore not associated with pagan cults, such as proverbs, sayings, riddles, fairy tales, and work songs.
+Authors of literary works widely used them in their work.

 Slide 4

-Written monuments brought to us numerous legends and legends about the ancestors of tribes and princely dynasties, about the founders of cities, about the struggle against foreigners.
-Folk legends about the events of the II-VI centuries were reflected in the "Lay of Igor's Host".
+Written monuments have brought to us numerous traditions and legends about the ancestors of tribes and princely dynasties, about the founders of cities, about the fight against foreigners.
+Folk tales about the events of the 2nd-6th centuries are reflected in “The Tale of Igor’s Campaign.”

 Slide 5

-However, epics rarely retained the accuracy of the actual details.
-But the dignity of epics was not in exact adherence to historical facts.
-Their main value is that these works were created by the people and reflect their views, an assessment of the essence of historical events and an understanding of the social relations that developed in the Old Russian state, its ideals.
-Most of the epic stories are associated with the time of the reign of Vladimir Svyatoslavovich - the time of the unity and power of Russia and the successful struggle against the steppe nomads.
+However, epics rarely retained the accuracy of factual details.
+But the virtue of epics was not in the exact adherence to historical facts.
+Their main value is that these works were created by the people and reflect their views, assessment of the essence of historical events and understanding of the social relations that developed in the Old Russian state, its ideals.
+Most of the epic stories are connected with the reign of Vladimir Svyatoslavovich - the time of the unity and power of Rus' and the successful fight against the steppe nomads.
 But the true hero of the epic epic is not Prince Vladimir, but the heroes who personified the people.
-Ilya Muromets, a peasant son, a courageous warrior-patriot, defender of “widows and orphans”, became a favorite national hero.
-The people also praised the peasant-plowman Mikula Selyaninovich.
-The epics reflected the idea of Russia as a single state.
-Their main theme is the struggle of the people against foreign invaders; they are imbued with the spirit of patriotism.
-The ideas of the unity and greatness of Russia, service to the motherland were preserved in epics and in times of political fragmentation, the Golden Horde yoke.
-For many centuries, these ideas, the images of heroes-heroes inspired the people to fight the enemy, which predetermined the longevity of the epic epic preserved in the people's memory.
+Ilya Muromets, a peasant son, a courageous patriotic warrior, and defender of “widows and orphans,” became a favorite folk hero.
+The people also sang the praises of the peasant plowman Mikula Selyaninovich.
+The epics reflected the idea of Rus' as a single state.
+Their main theme is the struggle of the people against foreign conquerors; they are imbued with the spirit of patriotism.
+The ideas of the unity and greatness of Rus', service to the homeland were preserved in epics even during times of political fragmentation and the Golden Horde yoke.
+For many centuries, these ideas and images of heroic heroes inspired the people to fight the enemy, which predetermined the longevity of the epic epic, preserved in people's memory.

-• Tomorrow a Blue-blue-blue whale will fly from the sky, If you believe, wait and wait, But if you don't believe - come out!
+• Tomorrow a blue-blue-blue whale will fly from the sky, If you believe, stand and wait, And if you don’t believe, come out!

 • Greek rode across the river.
-He sees a Greek: there is a cancer in the river, He thrust the Greek hand into the river - Cancer by the hand of a Greek - a tsap!
+He sees a Greek: there is a cancer in the river, He put the Greek’s hand into the river - The cancer grabs the Greek’s hand - claw!

-• Bayu-bayushki-bayu Bayu-bayushki-bayu, Do not lie down on the edge.
-A gray top will come, He will grab the barrel And drag it into the woods, Under the bush.
-Don't go to us, top, don't wake up our Sasha.
+• I swear, I swear, I swear, I swear, I don’t lie down on the edge.
+A little gray top will come, He will grab you by the barrel And drag you into the woods, Under a broom bush.
+Don’t come to us, little top, and don’t wake up our Sasha.

-Term "folklore", which was first introduced into science by the English scientist W.J.
+Term "folklore", which was first introduced into science in 1846 by the English scientist W.J.
 Toms, translated means “folk wisdom.”
-Understand this term in different ways: sometimes it means any folk art (dance, music, woodcarving, etc.), sometimes - only verbal.
-Folklore is distinguished by the following features: oral form of existence, reliance on traditions, the immediacy of the contact between the performer and the listener, collectivity, nationality, the combination of words with elements of other types of art.
+This term is understood differently: sometimes it means any folk art (dancing, music, wood carving, etc.), sometimes only verbal.
+Folklore is distinguished by the following features: oral form of existence, reliance on traditions, direct contact between performer and listener, collectivity, nationality, combination of words with elements of other forms of art.
 Folklore works were performed by guslars and buffoons.
-A good storyteller knew up to ten works by memory.
-Naturally, in order to remember and reproduce any work, the people This is a set of traditional beginnings and endings, the repetition of words, episodes, the use of folklore symbols (cuckoo, aspen-mountain), common typical places (the beauty formula is "neither say in a fairy tale, nor describe with a pen"; command formula - "rise before me, like a leaf before the grass ”), constant epithets.
-Proverb - a small form of folk poetry, clothed in a short, rhythmic dictum, carrying a generalized thought, conclusion, allegory with a didactic bias.
+A good storyteller knew up to ten works from memory.
+Naturally, in order to remember and reproduce any work, the people developed his own tips.
+This is a set of traditional beginnings and endings, repetition of words, episodes, the use of folklore symbols (cuckoo, aspen-mountain), common typical places (formula of beauty - “neither in a fairy tale can I say, nor with a pen describe”; formula of command - “stand up” in front of me, like a leaf in front of the grass”), constant epithets.
+Proverb - a small form of folk poetry, clothed in a short, rhythmic saying, carrying a generalized thought, conclusion, allegory with a didactic bias.

 • Birds of a feather flock together.

-• You can't get a fish out of the pond without difficulty.
+• You can’t even pull a fish out of a pond without difficulty.

 • A rolling stone gathers no moss.